davenquinn/xenoliths/paper/text/figure-captions.md

 lower Mg\#, with Mg\# 75 material in the outermost 30 µm of the grain.

 ##textures

-Mineral classification images of each sample (1" round thin-section) created atop coregistered electron backscatter and optical imagery that show the textural variation within Crystal Knob suite.
-These classifications form the basis of the modal abundance measurements presented in @fig:modes.
+Mineral classification images of each sample (1" round thin-section) created manually atop coregistered electron backscatter and optical imagery, showing the textural variation within Crystal Knob spinel peridotites.
+The variable clinopyroxene abundances corresponding to fertility are clearly visible, and a late-stage melt channel cuts diagonally across the bottom-right quadrant of CK-4.
+These classifications form the basis of modal abundance data [@fig:modes].

 ##step_heating
 Step-heating results for \ce{^{40}Ar}/\ce{^{39}Ar} dating of the Crystal Knob host basalt,